The Requests page in PushMetrics, with the conversation list on the left and an open conversation on the right

 Chat stats

-Right under the conversation title you'll see a small strip with the cost and usage so far.
-It's a quick way to keep an eye on what an agent is spending without leaving the conversation.
+Right under the title is a small strip with the cost and usage for this conversation.
+Lets you keep an eye on spend without leaving the chat.

 The chat stats strip showing total cost, input and output tokens, number of runs, and the model used

-• Cost so far for this conversation, in dollars.
+• Cost so far in this conversation, in dollars.

-• Tokens in / out for the LLM calls.
+• Tokens in / out across all LLM calls.

-• Runs, which is how many times the agent went and did some work in this conversation.
+• Runs: how many times the agent went off and actually did work.

-• Model used for the most recent run.
+• Model used in the most recent run.

 Working with conversations

 • Delete it.
-There's a confirmation step so you can't blow one away by mistake.
+With a confirmation step, so you don't nuke something by accident.

 • Edit your messages.
-Change what you wrote and the agent picks up from that point and answers again.
+Change one of your past messages and the agent picks up from that point and answers again.

 • Share a single message.
-Grab a link to a specific message and send it to a teammate.
+Grab a permalink to a specific message and send it to a teammate.

 Live updates